Baharlou Studio - Home Page

 Development of a Co-designed Circular Interface

-A user interface (UI) will be developed to integrate distinct aspects of user-friendly and circular economy.
+A user interface (UI) was developed to integrate distinct aspects of user-friendly and circular economy.

 Implementation of Co-designed Circular Construction

-A design for fabrication method has been developed to integrate material properties and robotic fabrication into consideration.
+A design-for-fabrication method was developed to integrate material properties and robotic fabrication into consideration.
 This integrated design method follows the principles of co-designing circular plastics.
 The process includes the preparation of recycled materials for printing a chair with an industrial robotic arm.

 The Result of Co-designed Circular Plastics